alfredoLopezpintos/aplicacion-react/README.md

+# MooveIT BootCamp PostIT App

 Welcome.
-Below you can find more information about the project.
+Below you can find more informationn about the project.

 <!-- TODO: MAKE PUBLIC WHEN LINK (Github-page) IS READY -->
 <!--You can see the running app following this link: Github-page